- 1/29/20. Article Posted.

-The Mojo is a bit different in that it has an Optical Input (can be used for Console Gaming), 2 sets of 3.5mm headphone jacks, and a coaxial input as well as 2 micro USB slots.
+The Mojo is a bit different in that it has an Optical Input (which can be used for Console Gaming), 2 sets of 3.5mm headphone jacks, and a coaxial input as well as 2 micro USB slots.
 One is for charging and the other is for listening.
 Keep in mind you can listen and charge it at the same time.

 Instead of having a rotary volume dial like the DACport, the Mojo opts to utilize small rolling globes that you essentially press.
 One increases volume, the other decreases it.
 The third volume globe is the power button and also represents the source file according to color.
 This time there’s an even wider array of colors due to the Mojo being able to support up to 32-bit/768kHz files.
 I’ve read some people b*tching and complaining about it, but it’s really not that difficult to grasp if you’re educated above a second-grade level. 🙂